jonmol/gphoto2/README.md

 ## History

 Much of the code is copied from and/or insipired of https://github.com/szank/gphoto which seems abandonend and had a couple of bugs.
-I waanted to write a simple stop motion program and this is an artefact from it.
-So it's claiming to or trying to cover the whole library but you can do a lot, and I'm very open to suggestions and/or merge requests.
+I wanted to write a simple 3D-scanner and stop motion program and this is an artefact from it.
+So it's not claiming to or trying to cover the whole library but you can do a lot, and I'm very open to suggestions and/or merge requests.
 I only have access to one Nikon camera so it's not tested with any other brand, and it seems like all camera manufacturers have their own quirks.

 ## Installlation